imextech/datamirror/README.md

-# kadattod
+# data mirror
-A microservice for synchronization data model between Cassandra and Redis back and forth
+An easy way to synchronize data between Redis and Cassandra with an only JSON config file.